Why You’re Not “Too Much”: How Trauma Lives in the Nervous System

 One of the most painful effects of trauma is internalized shame.

-Instead of asking what is wrong, we ask what happened and how the nervous system learned to respond.
+Instead of asking what is wrong, we explore what happened and how the nervous system learned to respond.

-This perspective is central to somatic therapy, EMDR, and other nervous system based approaches used throughout California and Oregon.
-Healing happens when the body is included in the process, not just the mind.
+This approach is foundational to somatic therapy, EMDR therapy in California, and polyvagal informed therapy in Oregon.
+Healing happens when the body is included, not just the mind.

 Why Talk Therapy Alone Is Not Always Enough

-Many people can clearly explain their experiences and still feel completely overwhelmed in their bodies.
-This is because the nervous system responds faster than conscious thought.
+Many individuals can explain their experiences clearly and still feel overwhelmed in their bodies.
+This is because the nervous system reacts faster than conscious thought.

-This is why many clients seek EMDR therapy, somatic trauma therapy, or polyvagal informed therapy.
-These approaches work with the body rather than trying to override it.
+Approaches such as EMDR therapy, somatic trauma therapy, and polyvagal therapy work with the body rather than trying to override it.

 You do not become less emotional.
-You become more regulated, more grounded, and more compassionate with yourself.
+You become more regulated, grounded, and self compassionate.

 You Were Never Too Much